Tomicus piniperda

 buy button

-The trap can be used with two types of collection cup: CROSSTRAP® WET COLLECTION CUP for wet captures and CROSSTRAP® DRY COLLECTION CUP for dry use or live captures.
+The trap can be used with two types of collection cup: ® WET COLLECTION CUP (with slider) 2 L for wet capturesand CROSSTRAP® DRY COLLECTION CUP (with slider) for dry use or live captures.

-The CROSSTRAP® WET COLLECTION CUP (Code: TA156) has an approximate capacity of 2 litres and with a drain in the upper section to prevent it from filling with rainwater.
+The CROSSTRAP® WET COLLECTION CUP (with slider) 2 L has an approximate capacity of 2 litres and with a drain in the upper section to prevent it from filling with rainwater.
 It measures 12,5 cm diameter x 19 cm high and is covered with a slippery product that stops the captured insects from escaping.

 CROSSTRAP WET COLLECTION CUP